Tips on Handling Log File

 RECIPIENT="you@example.com yourbuddy@example.com"

-DELAY=300 #No email is sent unless the previous email was sent > $DELAY seconds ago
+DELAY=300 #No email is sent unless the previous email was sent at least $DELAY seconds ago

 SID=mysid